Iranian President Ebrahim Raisi killed in helicopter crash, state media confirm

 "We hope that God the Almighty returns the dear president and his colleagues in full health to the arms of the nation," Khamenei said, drawing an "amen" from the worshipers he was addressing.

+First Vice President Mohammad Mokhber already had begun receiving calls from officials and foreign governments in Raisi's absence, state media reported.
+An emergency meeting of Iran's Cabinet was held as state media made the announcement Monday morning.
+The Cabinet issued a statement afterward pledging it would follow Raisi's path and that "with the help of God and the people, there will be no problem with management of the country."

-Raisi, 63, a hard-liner who formerly led the country's judiciary, is viewed as a protégé of Khamenei and some analysts have suggested he could replace the 85-year-old leader after Khamenei's death or resignation.
+Raisi a hard-liner who formerly led the country's judiciary, was viewed as a protégé of Khamenei and some analysts had suggested he could replace the 85-year-old leader after Khamenei's death or resignation.

+With Raisi's death, the only other person so far suggested has been Mojtaba Khameini, the 55-year-old son of the supreme leader.
+However, some have raised concerns over the position being taken only for the third time since 1979 to a family member, particularly after the Islamic Revolution overthrew the hereditary Pahlavi monarchy of the shah.

 Meanwhile, mass protests in the country have raged for years.
 The most recent involved the 2022 death of Mahsa Amini, a woman who had been earlier detained over allegedly not wearing a hijab, or headscarf, to the liking of authorities.
 The monthslong security crackdown that followed the demonstrations killed more than 500 people and saw over 22,000 detained.